Syn-Tax/cross-domain-am/reports/honours/body/05_results.md

 $$ w_i = \frac{\max(\mathbf{c})}{c_i} $$ {#eq:weight}

+Using these hyperparameters was found to provide a good balance between model performance and training time on the hardware used with the weighted cross-entropy loss.

 In order to evaluate the models, the following metrics are reported: macro-averaged F1 score, precision and recall.
 These are all described for each class in Equations @eq:f1, @eq:precision and @eq:recall where $TP$ is the number of true positives, $FP$ is the number of false positives and $FN$ is the number of false negatives.
 The arithmetic mean can then be taken for each class to provide a holistic overview of the model's performance.

 $$ F1 = \frac{2TP}{2TP + FP + FN} $$ {#eq:f1}